The digital nomad lifestyle can sometimes lead us to neglect our physical and mental well-being. Here are some tips for keeping your life in balance.

 3. Make a Sleep Schedule and Stick to it

-One of the hardest to stick to for some, myself included, but it is important.
+This is one of the hardest points to stick to for some, myself included, but it is important.
 Whenever you feel is the right time for you to sleep from and until, just stick to it.
 We all need slightly different amounts of sleep; some of us are night owls and others prefer an early night.

 There are a number of apps designed to monitor your quality of sleep and help you find a routine that works for you.

-Your nighttime wind-down routine is also very important.
-As someone who loves to watch TV and play video games before bed I’m advising you to do as I say; not as I do.
-Your nighttime routine is the time for anything that relaxes you and sends you off to sleep calmly.
+Your nighttime wind-down routine is also very important, prioritize anything that relaxes you and sends you off to sleep calmly.

 Some great nighttime apps (available on Android and IOS) include: